psang99/pythonProjects/README.md

 4.#downloadCodingBatAnswers
 downloadCodingBatAnswers is a python script developed using selenium.
 It automatically downloads the solution from the website and saves on the local system.

+5.#parser
+A small Python script to parse a log file and output data for the matched regular expression.